The School of Religious Studies offers three different programs to graduate students

 The normal requirement is two years (of two terms each) of full-time study, but the degree may, by permission, be taken on a part-time basis.

 The S.T.M. is meant for those who intend to enter the ministry of the Christian Church or another religious institution, or proceed to a teaching career or to some form of social work.
 This degree enables students to specialize in one area or discipline of theological study before or after the third year of the M.Div. and is unique in Canada.
-The S.T.M. program is fully accredited by the Association of Theological Schools in the U.S. and Canada.
+The S.T.M. program is approved by the Association of Theological Schools in the U.S. and Canada.